 What is the Game of Loteria?

-Lotería is a board game that has entertained Mexican families for centuries, regardless of their social status or education.
-This game is practically the same as Bingo, which is played in the United States of America; however, Lotería uses images instead of letters and numbers.
+Lotería is a board game that has entertained Mexican families for centuries.
+Essentially, it is the same as Bingo, but Lotería uses images instead of letters and numbers.

-The game of Lotería originated in Italy in the Middle Ages, from there it traveled to Spain and afterward to Mexico, at the end of the 17th century.
+The game of Lotería originated in Italy in the Middle Ages, from there it traveled to Spain and later to Mexico, at the end of the 17th century.
 The game consists of 54 different cards and an indefinite number of tables, each with 16 images.
-Before the game begins, each player is given a table and the person in charge of naming each card is called gritón or screamer.
-The gritón names each card as he randomly draws them from a cloth bag or tombola.
-Afterwards, each player marks the cards, with a bean or grain of corn, if it appears on his or her table after it’s called out by the gritón .
-The winner is the player who fills in his table first and shouts “Lotería!”.
+Before the game begins, each player is given a table, and the person in charge of naming each card is called gritón or screamer.
+The gritón names card ramdonly as he draws them from a bag.
+Subsequently, each player marks the cards with a bean or grain of corn if it appears on his or her table after it’s called out.
+And just as in Bingo, the winner is the player who fills in his table first and shouts “Lotería!”.

-Taking the themes of traditional lotería cards, Bertha Cuéllar painted her own interpretation of them, giving them a personal touch, placing emphasis on themes representative of Mexican culture.
+Taking the themes of traditional lotería cards, Bertha Cuéllar painted her own interpretation with a very personal touch.

 Our version of Loteria